WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 ### Structure and Configuration:  The Matching Engine

 The [matching engine](../../../engine/matcher/doc/README.md) is the core of the Tornado Engine.
 It receives Events from the collectors, processes them with the configured Rules, and, in case of a match, generates the Actions to be performed.

 Two startup parameters determine the path to the processing tree configuration:
 - _config-dir_:  The filesystem folder where the Tornado configuration is saved;
   with a default value of _/etc/tornado_.
-- _rules-dir_:  A folder relative to the `config_dir` where the Filters and Rules are saved in JSON format;
-  the default value is _/rules.d/_.
+- _rules-dir_:  A folder relative to the `config_dir` where the Filters and Rules are saved in JSON format; the default value is _/rules.d/_.

-For example, this command will run Tornado and load the configuration from the `/tornado/config` directory and the processing tree JSON files from the `/tornado/config/rules` directory:
+For example, this command will run Tornado, load the configuration from the `/tornado/config` directory, and load the processing tree JSON files from the `/tornado/config/rules` directory:
 ```
 bash tornado_engine --config-dir=/tornado/config --rules-dir=/rules
 ```

-The directories tree structure into the _rules-dir_ reflects the processing tree structure.
-Each sub directory can contain either:
+The directory structure in the _rules-dir_ reflects the processing tree structure.
+Each subdirectory can contain either:
 - A Filter and a set of sub directories
 - A set of Rules